Tupac Shakur: Legacy and remembrance

 In 2014, BET explained that "his confounding mixture of ladies' man, thug, revolutionary and poet has forever altered our perception of what a rapper should look like, sound like and act like.
 In 50 Cent, Ja Rule, Lil Wayne, newcomers like Freddie Gibbs and even his friend-turned-rival B.I.G., it's easy to see that Pac is the most copied MC of all time.
 There are murals bearing his likeness in New York, Brazil, Sierra Leone, Bulgaria and countless other places; he even has statues in Atlanta and Germany.
 Quite simply, no other rapper has captured the world's attention the way Tupac did and still does."
 More simply, his writings, published after his death, inspired rapper YG to return to school and get his GED.
-In 2020, former California Senator and current Vice-president Kamala Harris called Shakur the "best rapper alive", which she explained because "West Coast girls think 2Pac lives on".
+In 2020, former California Senator and former vice-president Kamala Harris called Shakur the "best rapper alive", which she explained as being because "West Coast girls think 2Pac lives on".
+According to writer Kevin Powell: "He deserves to be put in the same category as Bob Dylan, Bob Marley, as John Lennon, in terms of his global impact."
+Tupac is regarded as one of the most influential artists in music and popular culture in general and an icon of activism.

+Palestinian rapper Tamer Nafar, leader and a founding member of DAM, became passionate about hip-hop by listening to Tupac, saying, "The imagery in Shakur's videos was similar to our reality in Lod."

+Final resting place in Soweto

+In 2006, on the 10th anniversary of Tupac Shakur's passing, his ashes were laid to rest in Soweto.
+Shakur's mother Afeni transported them to the "birthplace of his ancestors" and conducted a memorial service in what's considered as one of the most renowned South African townships.
+Afeni Shakur explained that Soweto had been selected due to its significance as the "birthplace of the South African struggle for democracy and against apartheid."
+The City of Johannesburg Metropolitan Municipality donated a five-acre plot of undeveloped land in the Zola area of Soweto to build a memorial honoring Shakur.
+A portion of the land was designated to be transformed into a park for the benefit of local children as well as aimed at promoting environmental education, pathways, orphanages, bridges, skateboard ramps and a golf range while plans also included the construction of an amphitheater and a museum showcasing South African music and arts.
+The project was funded by Johannesburg city authorities and the Tupac Amaru Shakur Foundation.
+The memorial was hosted by South African musician and actor Zola 7.
+Singer Macy Gray and members of the Outlawz were amongst the attendees who paid their respects.